Mears-UFL/Mears-UFL/content/home/about.md

 > What is the difference between merely knowing (or remembering, or memorizing) and understanding? … A thing or idea seems meaningful only when we have several different ways to represent it–different perspectives and different associations.
 Then we can turn it around in our minds...[^1]

 Sensory-perceptual neuroscience requires one to rediscover and to reframe the constraints and features of one's own perceptual reality.
 Experiencing sensory-perceptual phenomena while learning neurobiology and neurophysiology of these phenomena will allow neuroscience students to understand the brain circuitry, systems, and dynamic mechanisms of sensory-perceptual phenomena.
-Metaperceptual threshold knowledge leads to development of a neurobiological self-concept and self-understanding.
+Metaperceptual knowledge leads to development of a neurobiological self-concept and self-understanding.

 [^1]: Minsky, M. (1981).
 Music, Mind, and Meaning. *Computer Music Journal, 5*, 28-44.